sofiane-abou-abderrahim/react-nextjs-level-food/README.md

 2. add some error handling, by adding `app\meals\error.js`
 3. this file must be a client component, so add the `use client` directive at the top of it
 4. go back to `lib/meals.js` & comment out that error

+## 16. Handling "Not Found" States

+There is another kind of error that could occur when a user enters an invalid URL NextJS has a default 404 page to handle that
+You can change it, if you want to

+1. add a `not-found.js` file which is a reserved file name to the root of your project for example
+2. in it, export a `NotFound()` component function